marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 The module is publishing the output state via the json string formatted above on the ***MQTT Publish topic*** every time any state of the 4 output is modified either by the web interface or via the MQTT subscribed channel.

 It publishes the output state during startup, when the http default page have been open and on 1 minute regular bases.

-The module listen to the mqtt1Topic2 and is expecting the Json string as formatted above.
+The module listen to the ***MQTT Subscribe topic*** and is expecting the Json string formatted as described above.
 It changes the output state according to the Json string.

 # Upgrading the firmware